Because Seniors Need Smart Homes, too!

 Elderly consumers may think they can live without the convenience of a smart home, but the system’s security aspects are what often sell the product.

 Older people would enjoy the freedom and peace of mind a good security system provides.
-They want to go about their lives without panicking at every unfamiliar sound or knock at the door.
+They want to go about their lives without panicking at every unfamiliar sound or knocking at the door.

 They need to know that their home will be monitored not only for intruders, but also for fire, flooding, gas leaks, and cyber threats.
 Not only does a well-built smart home system detect a problem, but it can respond.